The REM will gradually replace the Deux-Montagnes line in 2022 and 2023.

 Work in 2019-2020 will mainly consist of building new covered stations between Gare Centrale and Du Ruisseau, which will require closing the Mont-Royal Tunnel and complete suspension of commuter train service between these two stations.

-Geotechnical surveys as well as locating and relocating public and municipal services will happen along the track in order to obtain essential data for designing installations and REM stations on the North Shore.
+Geotechnical surveys and relocation of public and municipal utilities will continue along the route, in order to provide data that is critical for designing the REM’s stations on the North Shore.

 A temporary garage for exo trains in Saint-Eustache will be built so that exo’s permanent maintenance centre can be converted to make it compatible with REM cars.
 Due to its location, this work is not likely to have an impact.